 The Department of Classical Studies offers majors in classical civilization, ancient Greek, Latin, and ancient Greek and Latin, as well as joint majors in classics & religion, and in classics & philosophy.
 Courses may be credited toward a major only if a grade of C or higher is earned.
 Required courses may be exchanged for others in the curriculum with the approval of the department chair or the director of undergraduate studies.
 Students are advised to choose a major before the beginning of their junior year.
 To develop a plan of study or for further information, contact the director of undergraduate studies in the Department of Classical Studies.

 Honors in the Major

-The department encourages work toward graduation with honors in the major.
-For students majoring in classical civilization, the primary requirement is successful completion of a two-semester program of directed research and writing in their senior year, culminating in an honors thesis and oral defense.
-For students majoring in Latin, ancient Greek, or ancient Greek and Latin, the primary requirement is different: two specifically designated honors reading courses, including at least one seminar course and one course with a substantial research component.
-In order to qualify for either of these honors tracks, students must have a cumulative GPA of 3.0 and a departmental GPA of no less than 3.4, and must submit an application to the department’s director of undergraduate studies by April 20 of the junior year.
+The department encourages work toward graduation with Honors in the Major.
+For students majoring in Classical Civilization, the primary requirement is successful completion of a two-semester program of directed research and writing in their senior year, culminating in an honors thesis and oral defense (at the discretion of the director of undergraduate studies or the department chair).
+For student majoring in Latin, Ancient Greek, or Ancient Greek and Latin, with advisor approval students may choose a two-semester program of directed research and writing or fulfill the requirement for honors through graduate courses, including at least one seminar course and one course with a substantial research component.
+In order to qualify for any of these honors tracks, students must have a cumulative GPA of 3.0 and a department GPA of no less than 3.4, must submit an application to their faculty project advisor by April 10 of their junior year, and must have approval from the director of undergraduate studies and department chair.
 For general information, please refer to Honors in the Major.